gsswrk/gsswrk.github.io/_posts/2023-07-25-VoIP-Payphone.md

 * **Payphone conversion kit from payphone.com**
 : Payphones run on street power and so do their parts.
 Ranging anywhere from 25 to 130VDC.
 This device replaces the standard keypad with one that generate DTMF at a much lower voltage and has a neat little ringer thing on it.
-re from 25 to 130VDC.
-This device replaces the standard keypad with one that generate DTMF at a much lower voltage and has a neat little ringer thing on it.

 ![internals](https://github.com/gsswrk/gsswrk.github.io/assets/26857790/75cf70f0-2e06-498e-9ff8-e384e8ba8204)